deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/pulses-daal-lentils.md

 Moongdaal, has had its olive green skin removed and is split.
 It is a golden yellow color and turns slightly lighter when cooked.

 Moong does not need soaking prior to being cooked as it is a "soft" daal.

+### Green vs Yellow Moong daal

+- Nutrition - Green moong dal is more nutritious than yellow moong dal because the skin of the green moong dal contains nutrients.
+- Preparation - Green moong dal needs to be soaked for at least five hours before cooking.
+Yellow moong dal can be eaten raw or soaked.
+- Uses - Green moong dal is used to make sprouts, dal khichdi, dosa, dhoklas, and curries.
+Yellow moong dal can be used to make dal khichdi, pakodas, curries, chilas, and toast.
+- Versatility - Yellow moong dal has a milder flavor and is more versatile than green moong dal.
+It can be used in a wider range of dishes, including sweet dishes and desserts.

 ## Toor/Tuvar or Arhar daal